RTO Set Up Cost

 - Availability of training material.
 I often say to clients that developing or acquiring and customising the training and assessment material is the elephant in the room in regard to the time and cost of registering the RTO.
 Very few clients either have the capacity or the expertise to develop course material.
 I have certainly supported clients through a development process and actually really enjoy teaching proper course design along the way, but this takes significant time.
 If we are talking about a unit of competency only course then, not so bad.
 If we are talking about a qualification with multiple units of competency, the development of the learning and assessment material for a course like this can take up to 12 months working on a part-time basis.
 I know that sounds like an outrageous amount of time, but seriously people generally think they have way more time that they actually do.

 - It is much more common for a client to purchase course materials from a commercial supplier.
-Of course, we offer such products in our assessment packages (Click) and there are a myriad of other material suppliers based both in Australia and overseas.
+Of course, there are a myriad of material suppliers based both in Australia and overseas.
 I will provide an article in the future about selecting commercial learning and assessment resources; however, the key things to consider are the availability, currency, license restrictions, compliance and cost.
 I should just say that it is extremely rare to find commercial resources that are fully compliant and ready to go.
 If you are buying commercial resources, you absolutely need to factor in time and cost to review and customise these resources to ensure they meet the requirements of training package and support your mode of delivery.
 Don’t complain about non-compliant resources after the audit outcome.
 I am telling you now, they are all non-compliant, so you just need to factor in the time and cost of customisation and conduct it as part of the process toward registration.
+Note.
 That last sentence is seriously the single most important piece of advice in this article.

 - Getting resources from a friend who works in a current RTO or planning to re-badge the material from the RTO you work with?
 Ok, if that describes you, that is copyright and intellectual property theft.
 It is wrong and an infringement of other peoples rights so forget that as an option.
 Also, don’t assume that just because you can get the materials from a current RTO that they are compliant.
 Seriously, I can say with about 95% certainty that they are not compliant.
 “But, the RTO just passed audit”, it doesn’t matter, the likelihood that the auditor actually sampled that unit or qualification and the risk that the auditor was a lightweight are factors to consider.
 Get your assessments audited by an assessment expert who has audit experience before you blindly rely on them being compliant.
 Also, if that person gives you advice about what changes to make, make those changes to the letter and then get them to check the final product.